MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-arc-virtual-machines.md

 When the Arc VMs are created on your Azure Local instance via Azure CLI or Azure portal, a system-assigned managed identity is also created that lasts for the lifetime of the Arc VMs.

-The Arc VMs on Azure Local are extended from Arc-enabled machinesand can use system-assigned managed identity to access other Azure resources that support Microsoft Entra ID-based authentication.
+The Arc VMs on Azure Local are extended from Arc-enabled machines and can use system-assigned managed identity to access other Azure resources that support Microsoft Entra ID-based authentication.
 For example, the Arc VMs can use a system-assigned managed identity to access the Azure Key Vault.

 For  more information, see [System-assigned managed identities](/entra/identity/managed-identities-azure-resources/overview#managed-identity-types) and [Authenticate against Azure resource with Azure Arc-enabled machines](/azure/azure-arc/servers/managed-identity-authentication).